Casualty series 27

 This series saw the departures of Dylan Keogh (William Beck), Linda Andrews (Christine Tremarco), Lloyd Asike (Michael Obiora), and long-standing character Nick Jordan (Michael French); as well as the returns of former nurse, now consultant Martin "Ash" Ashford (Patrick Robinson) who last appeared fifteen years previously and former ambulance dispatcher, now receptionist Louise Tyler (Azuka Oforka).
-This series also saw the introduction of four new student nurses: Ally Hunter (Rebecca Newman), Aoife O'Reilly (Gemma-Leah Devereux), Robyn Miller (Amanda Henderson), and Jamie Collier (Daniel Anthony) - with only the latter two receiving a promotion to staff nurse and continuing into the next series.
+This series also saw the introduction of four new student nurses: Ally Hunter (Rebecca Newman), Aoife O'Reilly (Gemma-Leah Devereux), Robyn Miller (Amanda Henderson), and Jamie Collier (Daniel Anthony)—with only the latter two receiving a promotion to staff nurse and continuing into the next series.

 Production

-The series commences in the United Kingdom on 18 August 2012 on BBC One and airs on Saturday nights.
+The series commenced in the United Kingdom on 18 August 2012 on BBC One and aired on Saturday nights.
 Nikki Wilson continues her role as series producer, while Johnathan Young serves as the executive producer.
 The BBC advertised for the role of executive producer at Casualty and Holby City on 15 February 2013.
 Two weeks later, it was announced that former series producer Oliver Kent had been appointed in the role and would commence work on 11 March 2013.
 Kent expressed her delight at his appointment, commenting, "I am inheriting two shows in great shape and I can't wait to get started."
 Kate Harwood, the Head of BBC Drama Production England, praised Kent and opined that he would be "a great new leader" for the dramas.

 Episodes run for 50 minutes in length.
 Previous series have included feature-length episodes, but Wilson explained that the series would not use any feature-length episodes and would instead tell stories over two-part or three-part episodes.
 She opined that "stories are sustained so well over 50 minutes".